Stances of Faiths on LGBTQ Issues: The United Methodist Church

 Nevertheless, many clergy and individual churches have voted to celebrate weddings despite restrictions set by the General Conference.
 A national list can be found at www.rmnetwork.org/altarforall.

 Currently, "self-avowed, practicing" gay and lesbian persons cannot be ordained in The United Methodist Church.
 According to the Book of Discipline: "The practice of homosexuality is incompatible with Christian teaching.
 Therefore self-avowed practicing homosexuals are not to be certified as candidates, ordained as ministers, or appointed to serve in The United Methodist Church."
 Although some regions still raise obstacles, gay and lesbian persons who take a vow of abstinence are eligible for ordination according to church law.

-In 2014, both the New England and California-Pacific conferences issued statements that they would not discriminate against LGBT people seeking ordination—an action that goes directly against church law.
+In 2014, both the New England and California-Pacific conferences issued statements that they would not discriminate against LGBTQ people seeking ordination—an action that goes directly against church law.

 Women have been ordained in The Methodist Church since 1956.